 Welcome to the Franklin Youth Soccer Association (FYSA) Pee Wee soccer program!
 The program introduces 4 & 5-year-olds to the beautiful game of soccer in a six-week series of "pick up" games.

-The Pee-Wee games for the Spring 2013 season will be played at Dacey Street Field.
+The Pee-Wee games for the Fall 2017 season will be played at Lower Dacey Field.

-The three sessions of the Spring 2013 Pee-Wee Division will begin in April.
+The sessions of the Fall 2017 Pee-Wee Division will begin on September 16.
 The 6-week schedule is as follows:

 The cost for the six week program is $40.